-A scout rifle, as defined by Col. Jeff Cooper, is very specific rifle.
+A scout rifle, as defined by Col. Jeff Cooper, is a very specific rifle.

-Essentially, it’s a rifle that meets the above specifications and is designed for fast snap shooting an easy carrying.
-Designed to be an all-around good rifle for just about anything being hunting, target shooting, combat, or survival and prepping.
+Essentially, it’s a rifle that meets the above specifications and is designed for fast snap shooting and easy carrying.
+Designed to be an all-around good rifle for just about anything be it hunting, target shooting, combat, or survival and prepping.

-Scout rifle’s, in particular, are very much aided by the addition of an optic.
+Scout rifles, in particular, are very much improved by the addition of an optic.
 To qualify as a scout rifle though, it needs to have a forward mounted optic to allow for both eyes open shooting and greater situational awareness.

 By moving the optic further away from your eye, the housing of your optic takes up less space in your field-of-view.
 That way you get more awareness of what is going on around you because your scope, even though it is still a full-sized optic, takes up less room.

-If you are building a scout rifle for prepping or self-defense, moving your optic further out also allows for the easy addition of weapon mounted night vision.
-If you plan on adding a night vision module to your scope, and sure that the illumination or reticle will be compatible.
+If you are building a scout rifle for prepping or self-defence, moving your optic further out also allows for the easy addition of weapon mounted night vision.
+If you plan on adding a night vision module to your scope make sure that the illumination or reticle will be compatible.